Immortal Beauty

 “I thought you were focused on figuring out why Marnie Mitchell is in danger?”
 It certainly didn’t sound that way.

-“Oh, I am,” Cordelia assured him.
+“Oh, I am,” Cordelia assured him, but her voice dropped a fraction, the party-girl brightness cracking just enough for Angel to catch the undercurrent of unease.
 “That doesn’t mean I can’t enjoy myself a little.
 Clay told me to make myself right at home.”

 What was she doing talking to Vandemere or calling him Clay for that matter?
 As far as her undercover identity was concerned, Cordelia was supposed to be Wesley’s assistant, not spending time with their potentially dangerous host.
 “Be careful.”